July gardening checklist

 There's plenty to do in the garden this month, including planting, trimming, watering and harvesting.

 While you're standing at the grill, brushing barbecue sauce on sizzling chicken and passing out cold ones to your friends, remember that your garden friends will be extra thirsty this month too.
 Gardens should explode with color and fruit this month, as long as you don't let them dry out — and be ferocious about pest and weed control.
+(Bing: What's typically the hottest day of the year?)

 Go wild!
 "Color spots," usually sold in 4-inch, 6-inch or 1-gallon pots, can go straight from the pot into the ground to instantly jazz up colorless corners.